Arweave-News/Protocols/AMA_Protocol/ama-smartweave/documentation.md

 ## AMA Protocol based on SmartWeave

 # Synopsis
-This protocol introduces an all new method to create and organize AMAs (Ask Me Anything).
+This protocol introduces an all new method to create and organize AMAs (Ask Me Anything) onchain using Arweave network

 # Workflow
 ## Creating AMA and questions submission: